6 Reported Health Benefits of Apple Cider Vinegar…

 1. Aid Weight Loss

-Many people believe that apple cider vinegar can help you lose weight, and there appears to be some evidence to support this.
-It’s thought that ACV can help you lose weight in two ways;
+Many praise apple cider vinegar for its ability to aid weight loss.
+It’s thought that ACV can help you lose weight in a few ways:

 - Helps to suppress your appetite by making you feel fuller for longer